o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 : Set compiler hints for AZSLc.

 Entry Points
-: By default, any functions start or end with `VS` or `PS` (corresponding to vertex and fragment shaders) are recognized by the asset builder as shader entry points.
-However, you can also specify the shader's entry points explicitly by specifying the function's name and the type of shader program.
+: By default, any functions that start or end with `VS` or `PS` (corresponding to vertex and fragment shaders) are recognized by the asset builder as shader entry points.
+To explicitly identify the shader's entry points, specify the function's name and the type of shader program.

 - The vertex shader's entry point is at the MainVS function.
 - The fragment shader's entry point is at the MainPS function.